-Services that are covered for you What you must pay when you get these services Munizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Services that are covered for you What you must pay when you get these services immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, hepatitis B, and COVID-19 vaccines.
 Prior authorization rules apply Included LGBTQ+ Health Included LGBTQ+ Health provides trusted guidance and advocacy to meet the unique needs of the LGBTQ+ Community.
-Concierge care coordinators guide you through accessing affirming care, lifestyle support, peer groups, community resources and advocacy.
-To access Included LGBTQ+ Health, call 1-877-330-0889. \$0 copayment This benefit does not apply to your maximum out-of-pocket amount.
+Concierge care coordinators guide you through accessing affirming care, lifestyle support, peer groups, community resources and advocacy. \$0 copayment To access Included LGBTQ+ Health, call 1-877-330-0889.
+This benefit does not apply to your maximum out-of-pocket amount.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are For each inpatient hospital stay (admission to discharge), you pay the following: discharged is your last inpatient day. \$0 copayment There is no limit to the number of medically necessary hospital days covered by the plan.
-Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Your inpatient benefits are based upon the date of admission.
-If you are admitted to the hospital in 2024 and are not discharged until 2025, the 2024 copayments will apply until you are discharged from the
+The day before you are discharged is your last inpatient day.
+For each inpatient hospital stay (admission to discharge), you pay the following: There is no limit to the number of medically necessary hospital \$50 copayment per day for days 1-5. days covered by the plan.
+Covered services include but are not limited to: \$0 copayment for additional hospital days.
+Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services A deductible and/or other cost-sharing is charged for each inpatient stay.
+Costs of special care units (such as intensive care or coronary care units) Your inpatient benefits are based upon the date of